Segment the imagery

 - In the Tasks pane, expand the Assess Classification Accuracy task group.
 Double-click the Create accuracy assessment points task to open it.

 The first step of the task opens the Create Accuracy Assessment Points tool.
 This tool generates random points throughout an image and gives the points an attribute based on the classified value of the image at the point's location.
-The accuracy assessment points will also have a field for the ground truth of the original image, which you'll manually fill in for each point.
+The accuracy assessment points will also have a field for the ground truth of the original image, which you will manually fill in for each point.

 - For Input Raster or Feature Class Data, choose the Louisville_Impervious layer.